Drought continues to dominate weather news

 The ongoing drought continued to be the top weather story in the Crossroads in 2012.

-Although the amount of rainfall Victoria received doubled over the previous year, - 28.14 inches in 2012 compared to 13.08 inches in 2011 - the annual total is more than a foot less than normal amount of 41.22 inches.
+Although the amount of rainfall Victoria received doubled over the previous year - 28.14 inches in 2012 compared to 13.08 inches in 2011 - the annual total is more than a foot less than the normal amount of 41.22 inches.